What is a Pull Request, and Why is it Important?

 One of the best ways to improve team communication and using project management tools to keep track of the changes.
 Define areas of the codebase clearly and assign code ownership to specific team members.

-Components of a pull request
+Components of a Pull Request

 When making a pull request, ensure you make it as easy as possible for the reviewer to approve or provide feedback.
 To do this well, here are the components of a good pull request: